Can AI-Generated Persuasion Be Detected? Persuaficial Benchmark and AI vs. Human Linguistic Differences

 We computed Cohen’s d values for 196 linguistic features across four generation approaches and four LLMs utilized to generate texts for our Persuaficial dataset.
-Table \ref{tab:stylometric_features} sorts top linguistic features by the absolute Cohen's d ($|C_d|$) values per model and generation approach ($G_P$).
-Our analysis and discussion is based on the twenty features with the largest $|C_d|$ for each model and generation strategy (more detailed tables available in Appendix \ref{app:ling_diff_for_add_results}).
+Table \ref{tab:stylometric_features} sorts top linguistic features by the absolute Cohen's d ($|d_j|$) values per model and generation approach ($G_P$).
+Our analysis and discussion is based on the twenty features with the largest $|d_j|$ for each model and generation strategy (more detailed tables available in Appendix \ref{app:ling_diff_for_add_results}).
 Statistical analysis using Wilcoxon signed-rank tests confirmed that all twenty features for each scenario exhibit significant distributional differences between human-written and AI-generated persuasive texts.
 Figure \ref{fig:ling_features_definitions} provides definitions of the key differentiating features.

 High values of features such as L\_CONT\_T (the proportion of unique content-word forms relative to total tokens), LTOKEN\_RATIO\_LEM (the ratio of unique lemmas to total tokens), and L\_CONT\_A (the proportion of tokens that are content words) indicate that AI-generated texts tend to contain more varied content words and higher informational density per sentence.
 These patterns suggest that lexical diversity and content richness are characteristic markers of AI authorship.
 Similarly, low values for ST\_REPET\_WORDS are indicative of AI-generated persuasive texts, suggesting that reduced word repetition serves as a strong signal of LLM-generated text.
 A higher proportion of function words (L\_FUNC\_A) indicates that a persuasive text is likely human-written.
 This means that frequent use of grammatical connectors (such as articles, prepositions, pronouns, and auxiliary verbs) is a signal of human text.
-Furthermore, AI-generated persuasive texts generally exhibit lower punctuation density, especially in texts from \textit{Llama} and \textit{GPT-4.1-mini}.
-However, certain punctuation marks, including commas (L\_PUNCT\_COM) and dashes (L\_PUNCT\_DASH), occur more frequently in these AI texts.
+Furthermore, AI persuasive texts generated by \textit{Llama} tend to have a lower density of periods.
+However, certain punctuation marks, including commas (L\_PUNCT\_COM) and dashes (L\_PUNCT\_DASH), occur more frequently in AI texts.
 The rarity of syntactically marked constructions, such as inversions (SY\_INV\_PATTERNS), is a distinguishing feature of AI text, as these complex syntactic patterns are more typical of human-written persuasive texts.